diboma/40-php-challenges/readme.md

 Sometimes the folder also includes:

-- `[name]-solution-eloquent.php` - File to run the code manually.
-The function is already imported and called with expected parameters.
+- `[name]-solution-eloquent.php` - A solution using Laravel's Eloquent (Collections, array helpers and string helpers).
 - `[name]-run.php` - File to run the code manually.
 The function is already imported and called with expected parameters.

 ## Install dependencies